Bradford R. Clark

 - [email protected]

-Bradford R. Clark teaches and writes in the areas of civil procedure, constitutional structure, federal courts, and foreign relations.
-His scholarship has appeared in leading journals including California Law Review, Columbia Law Review, Harvard Law Review, Texas Law Review, University of Chicago Law Review, University of Pennsylvania Law Review, and Virginia Law Review.
-His book, The Law of Nations and the United States Constitution (co-authored with Anthony J. Bellia Jr.), was published in 2017 by Oxford University Press.
+Bradford R. Clark teaches and writes in the areas of civil procedure, constitutional structure, federal courts, and foreign relations law.
+His scholarship has appeared in leading journals including California Law Review, Columbia Law Review, Harvard Law Review, University of Chicago Law Review, University of Pennsylvania Law Review, and Virginia Law Review.
+His book, The Law of Nations and the United States Constitution (with Anthony J. Bellia Jr.), was published by Oxford University Press in 2017, and was the subject of a symposium published by Georgetown Law Journal in 2018.
+Professor Clark served as an Adviser to the Restatement of the Law Fourth, The Foreign Relations Law of the United States.
+He also served as a special master appointed by the Supreme Court to assist in the resolution of an original action between states, and the Court adopted his recommendations in Alabama v.
+North Carolina, 560 U.S. 330 (2010).
 Professor Clark has been a visiting professor at Harvard Law School and the University of Michigan Law School.
-Professor Clark also served as a special master appointed by the Supreme Court to make recommendations in an original action between states, Alabama, et al. v.
-North Carolina, Orig.
-No. 132.

 BA, Florida State University; JD, Columbia University